-Aluminum gutters are appropriate for new construction as they have a visual long as impact similar to typical hung gutters.
-ALL GUTTERS USED IN REPLACEMENT OR NEW CONSTRUCT-ION SHOULD BE PAINTED TO MATCH FASCIA TRIM.
+Aluminum gutters are appropriate for new construction as long as they have a visual impact similar to typical hung gutters.
+All gutters used in replacement or new construction should be painted to match fascia trim.
 Color suggestions for trim can be found in the section on Painting and Colors.

-Downspouts also serve an important practical purpose, but they are generally more visually obtrusive than roof gut-Downspouts direct waters. ter away from the walls of а and protect building, the sheathing materials from water Downspouts should damage. also direct water away from foundation by either dithe recting it down sloped ground or into a splashblock.
+Downspouts also serve an important practical purpose, but they are generally more visually obtrusive than roof gutters.
+Downspouts direct water away from the walls of a building, and protect the sheathing materials from water damage.
+Downspouts should also direct water away from the foundation by either directing it down sloped ground or into a splashblock.